telliott99/MyUnix/permissions.rst

     #! /usr/local/bin/python
     print "Hello, world!"

+The ``#!`` is a special instruction that tells the shell to dial up Python and then execute what comes next.

-And I'll be able to execute this program by first making it executable with ``chmod`` and then entering the name of the program
+I'll be able to execute this program if I first making it executable with ``chmod`` and then just enter the name of the program

 .. sourcecode:: bash